If you’re looking for the best practices for iOS push notifications, you’ve come to the right place.

 If your goal is to connect with users and reach them in new ways, it would be a smarter choice to use a cross-channel campaign (i.e. using push notifications, in-app messages, email, etc.) that integrates multiple solutions and reaches users wherever they are.

 If you’re not interested in other channels and want to use push exclusively, there’s still a lot you can do to increase your open rate and engagement levels.
-We found that personalizing your push notifications can boost open rates by up to 800 percent, so it’s worth considering if you’re really invested in long-term engagement with your users.
+We found that personalizing your push notifications with different push notification images and content can boost open rates by up to 800 percent, so it’s worth considering if you’re really invested in long-term engagement with your users.

 What Percentage of iOS Users Turn Off Apple Push Notifications?